 - 30 to 60 hours through Webflow University for the foundational courses and certification exams (CMS Level 1, Layout Level 1 and 2, Expert certification).

-- Three to six client projects that hit the portfolio bar — these can be pro bono or paid, but they need to be production sites Webflow's review team can actually look at.
+- Three to six client projects that hit the portfolio bar.
+These can be pro bono or paid, but they need to be production sites Webflow's review team can actually look at.

 - A Workspace plan (Freelancer or Agency tier) so projects ship under your account.